|Type of record:||Building|

 |Parish:||HOLKHAM, NORTH NORFOLK, NORFOLK|

-Lodge house 1799 by Samuel Wyatt.
-Gault brick with Coade stone and stucco dressings.
-Central pedimented archway with Doric pilasters, between them, brick niches and square panels.
-Coade stone roundel in pediment with crest in laurel leaves modelled by Berresconi.
+Lodge house.
+1799 by 8wmel Wyatt.
+Gault brick with Coade stone and stuccoed brick dressings and decoration.
+Central pedimented archway with Doric pilasters.
+Brick niches and square panels between pilasters.
+Coade stone roundel in pediment with crest enclosed in wreath of laurel leaves modelled by Berresconi.
 Square brick side lodges with pyramidal slate roofs and central chimneys.
-Window openings with flat arches east and west.
-Doors face road.
-Doric colonnade links with moulded cornice.
+Window openings with flat gauged arches on E and W sides.
+Six panelled fielded entrance doors facing road.
+Doric colonnaded links.
+Stucooed and moulded cornice.

 E. Rose (NLA), 22 October 2003.